Project Orion (nuclear propulsion): Vehicle architecture

 At low altitudes where the surrounding air is dense, gamma scattering could potentially harm the crew without a radiation shield; a radiation refuge would also be necessary on long missions to survive solar flares.
 Radiation shielding effectiveness increases exponentially with shield thickness, see gamma ray for a discussion of shielding.
 On ships with a mass greater than 1,000 t the structural bulk of the ship, its stores along with the mass of the bombs and propellant, would provide more than adequate shielding for the crew.
 Stability was initially thought to be a problem due to inaccuracies in the placement of the bombs, but it was later shown that the effects would cancel out.

 Numerous model flight tests, using conventional explosives, were conducted at Point Loma, San Diego in 1959.
 On November 14, 1959 the one-meter model, also known as "Hot Rod" and "putt-putt", first flew using RDX (chemical explosives) in a controlled flight for 23 seconds to a height of 56 m.
-Film of the tests has been transcribed to video and were featured on the BBC TV program "To Mars by A-Bomb" in 2003 with comments by Freeman Dyson and Arthur C. Clarke.
+Film of the tests has been transcribed to video and was featured on the BBC TV program To Mars by A-Bomb in 2003 with comments by Freeman Dyson and Arthur C. Clarke.
 The model landed by parachute undamaged and is in the collection of the Smithsonian National Air and Space Museum.

 The first proposed shock absorber was a ring-shaped airbag.
 It was soon realized that, should an explosion fail, the 500–1000 t pusher plate would tear away the airbag on the rebound.
 So a two-stage detuned spring and piston shock absorber design was developed.
 On the reference design the first stage mechanical absorber was tuned to 4.5 times the pulse frequency whilst the second stage gas piston was tuned to 0.5 times the pulse frequency.
 This permitted timing tolerances of 10 ms in each explosion.

 The final design coped with bomb failure by overshooting and rebounding into a center position.
 Thus following a failure and on initial ground launch it would be necessary to start or restart the sequence with a lower yield device.
-In the 1950s methods of adjusting bomb yield were in their infancy and considerable thought was given to providing a means of swapping out a standard yield bomb for a smaller yield one in a 2 or 3 second time frame or to provide an alternative means of firing low yield bombs.
+In the 1950s, methods of adjusting bomb yield were in their infancy and considerable thought was given to providing a means of swapping out a standard yield bomb for a smaller yield one in a 2 or 3 second time frame or to provide an alternative means of firing low yield bombs.
 Modern variable yield devices would allow a single standardized explosive to be tuned down (configured to a lower yield) automatically.

 The bombs had to be launched behind the pusher plate with enough velocity to explode 20–30 m beyond it every 1.1 seconds.
-Numerous proposals were investigated, from multiple guns poking over the edge of the pusher plate to rocket propelled bombs launched from roller coaster tracks, however the final reference design used a simple gas gun to shoot the devices through a hole in the center of the pusher plate.
+Numerous proposals were investigated, from multiple guns poking over the edge of the pusher plate to rocket propelled bombs launched from roller coaster tracks; however, the final reference design used a simple gas gun to shoot the devices through a hole in the center of the pusher plate.